Back to Parmenides: Records and timelessness

+We are now in position to relinquish ``a driver of change''.
+With the notion of `records', about to be introduced, we can recover all the appearances of change, without it having to be introduced by fiat as extraneous structure.

-\paragraph{Semi-classical records: recovering Time} But, the astute reader may ask, having already defined $q^*$, we can set it as $q_1$ and obtain a meaningful transition amplitude $W(q_1,q_2)$ to `now\rq{}, represented by $q_2$?
-Yes, we can.
+Having defined $q^*$, we can set it as $q_1$ and obtain a meaningful transition amplitude $W(q_1,q_2)$ to `now\rq{}, represented by $q_2$.
 At a fundamental level, $q^*$, together with a definition of $F$ and the action, completely specify the physical content of the theory by giving the volume of configurations in a given region of $\mathcal{M}$.

-But, if another class of object which I call \emph{records}, exists, then one can more realistically model our practice of the scientific method.
-For after all, in our everyday laboratory usage of quantum mechanics, we don\rq{}t calculate the transition amplitude to the origin of the Universe.
-Instead, one calculates the transition amplitude with respect to some not-too-distant initial conditions, some nearby `in\rq{} state, $q_1$.
-The existence of records, embedded in the present configuration $q$, formalizes this notion.
-It makes sense out of amplitudes between a record and a record-holding configuration, leaving the actual amplitude between the record and the `origin\rq{}, $q^*$, redundant.
+It is this anchoring of the amplitude on $q^*$ that allows probabilities to depend only on the \lq{}past\rq{}.
+It is also what permits the existence of another class of object which I call \emph{records}.

 The system one should have in mind as an example of such a structure is the Mott bubble chamber \cite{Mott}.
 In it, emitted particles from $\alpha$-decay in a cloud chamber condense bubbles along their trajectories.
-A quantum mechanical treatment involving a timeless Schroedinger equation finds that the wave-function peaks on configurations for which bubbles are formed collinearly with the source of the $\alpha$-decay.
+A quantum mechanical treatment involving a timeless Schr{\"o}dinger equation finds that the wave-function peaks on configurations for which bubbles are formed collinearly with the source of the $\alpha$-decay.
 In this analogy, a `record holding configuration' would be any configuration with $n$ collinear condensed bubbles, and any configuration with $n'\leq n$ condensed bubbles along the same direction would be the respective `record configuration'.
 In other words, the $n+1$-collinear bubbles configuration holds a record of the $n$-bubbles one.
 For example, to leading order, the probability amplitude for $n$ bubbles along the $\theta$ direction obeys \be P[(n,\theta),\cdots, (1,\theta)]\simeq P[(n\rq{},\theta),\cdots, (1,\theta)] P[(n\rq{},\theta),\cdots, (1,\theta)|(n,\theta),\cdots, (1,\theta)]\ee where $n\rq{}<n$, and $ P[A|B]$ is the conditional probability for $B$ given $A$.